-7 Performance evaluation
+7 Performance Evaluation

 We evaluate the performance of our algorithm by comparing with cIndex [2] and GPTree [22].
-We run all experiments on a machine with a 3.0 GHz Pentium 4 CPU and 1GB RAM, running Windows XP Professional Version 2002 SP 3.
+We run all experiments on a machine with a 3.0GHz Pentium 4 CPU and 1GB RAM, running Windows XP Professional Version 2002 SP 3.
 We evaluate our algorithm extensively by a comprehensive set of metrics:

-- The effect of the discriminative threshold δ on the performance of index construction and query processing (Sect.
-7.1). - The efficiency of IG construction and the effectiveness of IG for query processing (Sects.
-7.2 and 7.3). - The effectiveness of direct inclusion and projecteddatabase filtering (Sect.
-7.3). - The effect of query batch size (both count-based and time-based) on the performance of query processing (Sect.
-7.3). - The effect of query graph size on the performance of query processing (Sect.
-7.4). - The effect of query answer-set size on the performance of query processing (Sect.
-7.5). - The effect of database size on the performance of index construction and query processing (Sect.
-7.6). - The effect of commonality on the performance of index construction and query processing (Sect.
-7.7).
+- The effect of the discriminative threshold δ on the performance of index construction and query processing (Section 7.1). - The efficiency of IG construction and the effectiveness of IG for query processing (Sections 7.2 and 7.3). - The effectiveness of direct inclusion and projecteddatabase filtering (Section 7.3). - The effect of query batch size (both count-based and time-based) on the performance of query processing (Section 7.3). - The effect of query graph size on the performance of query processing (Section 7.4). - The effect of query answer-set size on the performance of query processing (Section 7.5). - The effect of database size on the performance of index construction and query processing (Section 7.6). - The effect of commonality on the performance of index construction and query processing (Section 7.7). - The performance of index maintenance and query processing on database updates (Section 7.8).

-Table 3 Characteristics of datasets (Query sets)
+Table 3 Characteristics of Datasets (Query Sets)

 Range of graph size Average graph size Range of density Average density

-AIDS 1-217 27.40 0.009-1.0 0.10
+AIDS 1 - 217 27.40 0.009 - 1.0 0.10

-NCI 1-252 19.95 0.008-1.0 0.14
+NCI 1 - 252 19.95 0.008 - 1.0 0.14